peinwastaken/WTT-CommonLib/README.md

 ## CustomAudioService

 ### Purpose
-Handles registration and management of custom audio bundles for character creation face card audio, and radio audio..
+Handles registration and management of custom audio bundles for character creation face card audio, and radio audio.
 This service allows mods to associate audio clips with player faces and optionally include face-specific audio in radio pools, as well as just push custom audio to the radios.

 ### Usage